Skip to main content

 Restore data after a ransomware attack

-Contributors netapp-ahibbard netapp-forry netapp-dbagwell netapp-aherbin
+Contributors netapp-ahibbard netapp-dbagwell netapp-aherbin netapp-aaron-holt netapp-forry

 About this task

-To restore from a Snapshot other than the Anti_ransomware_backup Snapshot after a system attack was identified, you must first release the ARP Snapshot.
+To restore from a snapshot other than the Anti_ransomware_backup snapshot after a system attack was identified, you must first release the ARP snapshot.

 Steps